dbarrios13/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+    describe() breaks our test suite into components while it() is where we set up our individual tests.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+    The point of TDD is to improve our code by minimizing our code to pass leaving fewer code to create bugs.
+I think its a great approach because we can solve most of our bugs while we are creating our websites/apps working smarter and  not harder.

 1. Mention three types of automated tests.

+    Unit testing, integration testing and end-to-end testing.

 ## Project Set Up